amanzi/amanzi/doc/input_spec/archive/AmanziNativeSpecV7.rst

 Time step controller and nonlinear solver
 `````````````````````````````````````````

-The timestep is controlled by parameter *timestep controller type*
+The time step is controlled by parameter *time step controller type*
 and the related list of options, see section TimeStepController_ for the list
 of supported parameter.
 Nonlinear solver is controlled by parameter *solver type*  and related list of options.